ToonWeyens/PB3D/README.md

 * For POST, the magnetic integration style is now set to 1, no matter what PB3D did, as the integration is done by volume, using the trapezoidal rule always.
 * Changed the structure of driver_POST a little bit, as the integrations of energy have to be added up for different parallel jobs.
 * The energy reconstruction now takes into account multiple equilibrium parallel jobs.
 * There is still one HDF5 output per equilibrium parallel job.
 This could be changed in the future.
-In Paraview, "group datasets" can be used.
+In Paraview, 'group datasets' can be used.
 * A note considering the implementation: The division for POST is always done in the first coordinate, which commonly corresponds to theta when poloidal flux is used as normal coordinate.
 This makes the individual plots a bit weird when not viewed in their entirety.
 This should not be an issue if all the jobs are plotted together.

 ## 1.49:
 * Symmetry type can now be forced in HDF5 output and is also written to the file xdmf in an information element.
-* There is now an option "cont_plot" that indicates that the plot in HDF5 is a continuation of a previously started plot.
+* There is now an option 'cont_plot' that indicates that the plot in HDF5 is a continuation of a previously started plot.
 This can be used to (over-)write HDF5 data, for example when dividing into jobs in POST.
 * POST now makes use of continued plots so that the plot outputs are single files.

 ## 1.50:
 * Version 1.49 suffered from an important flaw: It only worked when there were no multiple equilibrium jobs in PB3D.
 * The system of equilibrium jobs is now overhauled: There is only one group per Richardson level.
 * Many routines have been simplified.
-* "eq_job" has been removed in many routines.
+* 'eq_job' has been removed in many routines.
-* "read_HDF5_arr" now only has one version, and "conv_1D2ND" only has individual versions.
+* 'read_HDF5_arr' now only has one version, and 'conv_1D2ND' only has individual versions.

 ## 1.51:
 * The full output grids that were used in POST to later extract subsets for the different equilibrium jobs are not used any more.
 Everything is done for the subset directly.
-* The option "minim_output" does not exist any more, as it is the only option.
+* The option 'minim_output' does not exist any more, as it is the only option.
 * To get field-aligned output, the variables are calculated again in POST, without much penalty of time.
-* "slab_plots_style" is now "plot_grid_style" and admits a new style 3 that corresponds to a straight cylinder by unwrapping the torus.
+* 'slab_plots_style' is now 'plot_grid_style' and admits a new style 3 that corresponds to a straight cylinder by unwrapping the torus.

 ## 1.52:
 * Metric equilibrium variables are not written to file any more for VMEC, as this is slow for multiple equilibrium parallel jobs.